+Seasonal variations in phytoplankton primary production rates are not available for Humboldt Bay, but local data exist for an annual estimate and production during summer months.
 Based on the work of Harding (1973), the average primary production rate of phytoplankton in Arcata Bay during summer months is 33.8 milligrams of carbon per cubic meter per hour (mgC/m3/hr).
-Phytoplankton production measured by Harding (1973) per unit area was 1.05 and 1.50 grams of carbon per square meter per day (gC/m2/day) during low tide and high tide, when accounting for incident light radiation, extinction coefficients, and chl-a.
+Phytoplankton production measured by Harding (1973) per unit area was 1.05 and 1.50 grams of carbon per square meter per day (gC/m2/day) during low tide and high tide, when accounting for incident light radiation, extinction coefficients, and chl-a concentration.
 The annual rate of phytoplankton production in channel portions of the bay accounted for production of 136 gC/m2/year (Barnhart et al. 1992).

-For calculations that required primary production totals for all of Arcata Bay, we multiplied 136 gC/m2/year by the area of Arcata Bay at low tide (1.19 \ 10 m2) for a total annual production of 1,618.4 metric tons of carbon.
-For calculations that considered finer-scale phytoplankton dynamics (such as turnover rate) and required volumetric estimates, 33.8 mgC/m3/hr was multiplied by 24 hours, then divided by four to allow for a more conservative estimate based on Barnhart et al.'s (1992) work (note that Harding's (1973) daily per-m2 production estimates during summer are four times higher than the Barnhart et al. (1992) estimated annual production per m divided by 365 days).
-This yielded an average of 203 mgC/m/day.
+For calculations that required primary production totals for all of Arcata Bay, we multiplied 136 gC/m2/year by the area of Arcata Bay at low tide (1.19 107 m2) for a total annual production of 1,618.4 metric tons of carbon.
+For calculations that considered finer-scale phytoplankton dynamics (such as turnover rate) and required volumetric estimates, 33.8 mgC/m3/hr was multiplied by 24 hours, then divided by four to allow for a more conservative estimate based on Barnhart et al.'s (1992) work (note that Harding's (1973) daily per-m2 production estimates during summer are four times higher than the Barnhart et al. (1992) estimated annual production per m2 divided by 365 days)3.
+This yielded an average of 203 mgC/m3/day.
 A carbon to chl-a ratio of 30:1 was used for conversions where needed (Sathyendranath et al. 2009).